 How to Grow Variegated String of Hearts

 Also known as Rosary Vine or Chain of Hearts, the Variegated String of Hearts (Ceropegia woodii) is a beautiful and unique plant that is easy to care for.
-Native to South Africa, this succulent has long, slender stems that are covered in small, heart-shaped leaves.
+Native to South Africa, this succulent has long, slender trailing stems that are covered in small, heart-shaped leaves.

-The leaves are usually green with white or silver variegation, although they can also be entirely pink or purple.
+The leaves are usually green with white or silver variegation, although they can also be entirely light pink or purple.
 The Variegated String of Hearts is a fast-growing plant, and it can quickly become overgrown if not trimmed regularly.
 However, with a little care, it can make a stunning addition to any indoor space.

 Propagation